bbepis/XUnity.AutoTranslator/README.md

 BlacklistedIMGUIPlugins=         ;If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
 Requires MonoMod hooks.
 This is a list seperated by ';'
 OutputUntranslatableText=False   ;Indicates if texts that are considered by the plugin to be untranslatable should be output to the specified OutputFile
 IgnoreVirtualTextSetterCallingRules=False; Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
 May in some cases help setting the text of stubborn components
+MaxTextParserRecursion=1         ;Indicates how many levels of recursion are allowed when text is parsed so it can be translated in different parts.
+This can be used with splitter-regexes in advanced scenarios.
+The default value of one essentially means that recursion is disabled.
+HtmlEntityPreprocessing=True     ;Will preprocess and decode html entities before they are send for translation.
+Some translators will fail when html entities are sent.

 [Texture]
 TextureDirectory=Translation\{Lang}\Texture ;Directory to dump textures to, and root of directories to load images from.
 Can use placeholder: {GameExeName}, {Lang}